OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - V3.1: "The app does not rely on symmetric cryptography with hardcoded keys as a sole method of encryption."
 - V3.3: "The app uses cryptographic primitives that are appropriate for the particular use-case, configured with parameters that adhere to industry best practices."
 - V3.5: "The app doesn't reuse the same cryptographic key for multiple purposes."
+- V3.6: "All random values are generated using a sufficiently secure random number generator."

 ##### CWE

 - CWE-321: Use of Hard-coded Cryptographic Key
 - CWE-326: Inadequate Encryption Strength